 Recently acquired by Cisco, Appdynamics offers real-time performance monitoring for applications.
-Separate views for both end-users as well as business efficiency reports makes this another great tool for an all-round solution.
+Separate views for both end-users as well as business efficiency reports makes this another great tool for an all-around solution.
 Particularly well liked by DevOps around the world, the analytics also include cloud migration and scaling metrics, as well as a system to ensure continuous delivery and updates.

 Yet another service built for use in enterprise settings, UpSight has developed a unique system that includes tracking on multiple levels.
-Labeled as an omnichannel marketing and monetization solution, this tool brings machine learning and split testing together with the more common analytical features such as KPI, ROI and conversion rates.
+Labelled as an omnichannel marketing and monetization solution, this tool brings machine learning and split testing together with the more common analytical features such as KPI, ROI and conversion rates.

-A favorite of many large organisations, including Nike, Verizon and BBC, Kochava markets themselves as a unified audience platform designed for marketers.
+A favourite of many large organisations, including Nike, Verizon and BBC, Kochava markets themselves as a unified audience platform designed for marketers.
 Apart from the generic features that most analytical tools are comprised of, one of their services named Kochava Intelligence aims to go the extra mile.
 This enables marketers to run models based on previous data, simulating various changes and calculating their expected results.

 As with many of the tools here, MoEngage does not just provide the basic analytical data that most app owner’s need.
 They also provide a layer of custom coding that’s unique to their own business model.
 MoEngage have thus focused on reaching users by letting businesses use custom tools for engagement, whether it’s using push notifications, email, in app messaging or web pushing.
 This allows marketers and app developers to contact users and measure the engagement from a single platform.